Series tournaments on Funbridge allow you to compare and rank yourself against players of your level.

-By touching the extract, you access the complete general ranking of your series.
+By clicking/tapping the extract, you access the complete general rankings of your series.
 This time, all players of your series appear.
-You also have the possibility of knowing in which series your friends are by touching the "My friends" filter.
+You also have the possibility of knowing in which series your friends are by clicking/tapping the "My friends" filter.

-At the end of a series tournament, you have access to this tournament ranking.
+At the end of a series tournament, you have access to the tournament rankings.

 By default, the "All" filter is checked, which means that you appear among all players of this tournament, whether they have played the 4 deals or not.
 By unchecking this filter, you will only be ranked against players who have completed the tournament.

-The "Friends" filter allows you to make your friends appear in the tournament ranking.
+The "Friends" filter allows you to make your friends appear in the tournament rankings.

-As long as a player has not finished playing the 4 deals of a tournament, these deals will be displayed in red in the "played deals" column of the tournament ranking.
+If a player has not finished playing the 4 deals of a tournament, these deals will be displayed in red in the "played deals" column of the tournament rankings.

 A bonus is offered to most active players.
 We do not take your worst two tournaments out of 10 tournaments played into account to calculate your average.

 Example: You play 22 tournaments.
 For 18 of these tournaments, you score 60%, whereas for the other 4 (the 2nd, the 6th, the 8th and the 21st e.g.), you score 30%.
 Without the bonus, your average would be [(60x18) + (30x4)]/22=54.54%.
 With the bonus, the 4 tournaments (2 every 10 played tournaments) at 30% are not taken into account and your average will then be: (60x18)/18=60%.